Make a booking now Campus Online Login

-Dyslexia: Leadership and Intervention will prepare you to undertake a leadership role in your setting related to literacy/SpLD based on an understanding of the Rose 2009 definition of dyslexia including: core features of dyslexia, dyslexia as a continuum of difficulty and co-occurring difficulties.
+Dyslexia: Leadership and Intervention will prepare you to undertake a leadership role in your setting related to literacy/SpLD based on an understanding of the Rose 2009 definition of dyslexia.
+This includes core features of dyslexia, dyslexia as a continuum of difficulty and co-occurring difficulties.

 By developing knowledge of typical and atypical development in relation to literacy acquisition, including theories of emergent literacy in preschool children and the role of language acquisition in literacy acquisition, you will be able to embed best practice in relation to identification of dyslexia/SpLD, effective instruction and evaluation of programmes within your own setting.

-This module is an optional module on our SEND and Inclusion Programme and our Inclusive Educational Leadership Programme.
+This is an optional module on our postgraduate programmes; SEND and Inclusion, Inclusive Educational Leadership, Educational Assessment, Autism and Pastoral Care.

 Choose this module and: